Paladijn/D2Rcharviewer/README.md

 ## Detailed documentation
 * [Configuration options](docs/configuration.md)
 * [Templating](docs/templating.md)
+* [Gear-sync configuration](docs/gear-sync.md) to sync your gear to D2Armory.LittleBlueFrog.nl
 * [Build on your own](docs/build.md) in case you don't want to use the supplied zip

 If all is configured well, you'll see the following: